 Our skin naturally sheds its outer layer, but the resulting build-up can leave skin with a dull, flaky finish.
 Always use an exfoliator that has been formulated for the delicate skin on your face and neck.
 As exfoliation also dislodges blackheads and exposes new skin cells, it may help to improve acne and acne scarring.
 You can check out our blog on exfoliating here.

-Nourish From The Inside
+Nourish From the Inside

-Not a big fan of broccoli, kale and green veges?
+Not a big fan of broccoli, kale, and green veges?
 You are missing out on chlorophyll - the green pigment in plants.
 It helps to oxygenate your cells, leading to more vitality and peachy cheeks.
-It also assists the removal of toxins, which can make your skin look sallow.
-Try taking a Zupafood ELITE each morning, not only will it assist with filling the nutritional gaps in your diet, you will be boosting your radiance with medicinal mushrooms.
+It also assists in the removal of toxins, which can make your skin look sallow.
+Try taking a Zupafood ELITE each morning, not only will it assist with filling the nutritional gaps in your diet, but you will also be boosting your radiance with medicinal mushrooms.
 The Chinese have been taking medicinal mushrooms for thousands of years to help maintain skin moisture and elasticity.

 Look After Your Gut

 Great skin begins in your gut and the healthier your digestive system is, the healthier your skin is.
 If breakouts are your concern, pay attention to your gut.

 When there are too much bad bacteria, undigested toxins are pushed out through the skin, contributing to (you guessed it) acne, rosacea, eczema, and rashes.